Workshops at ECDL2008

 18 September 2008

 Digital libraries and digital repositories are - in many ways - two sides of the same coin.
-This workshop brought together researchers and practitioners from both fields, and aimed at transferring knowledge and connect.
-The target groups were primarily repository researchers, developers, and managers.
-The workshop addressed both experiences and novel concepts with a technological and/or organisational stance.
-The workshop aimed to cover a variety of practical digital library development issues and how their resolution can (or cannot) be carried out in the context of the digital object repository at hand.
-For more information, see http://dorsdl2.cvt.dk
+This workshop brings together researchers and practitioners from both fields, and aims to transfer knowledge and connect.
+The target groups are primarily repository researchers, developers, and managers.
+The workshop addresses both experiences and novel concepts with a technological and/or organisational stance.
+The workshop aims to cover a variety of practical digital library development issues and how their resolution can (or cannot) be carried out in the context of the digital object repository at hand.
+For more information see

 Information Access to Cultural Heritage (IACH 2008)